Gotcha26/PiwigoPublish-lrc-plugin/README.md

     * You can now click 'Import Albums' in the Piwigo Publish Service Configuration Extras panel to import the existing album structure from Piwigo
     * NOTE an error will occur if the SAVE process is not completed before the Import Albums option is run

+## Imagick Graphics Library
+The plugin was initially developed against a Piwigo instance using the GD image library.
+Switching to imagick revealed an issue in that imagick was unable to process as particlarly big image I was using during testing (it was a hugh panorama at approx 24000x4000 pixels, and no resizing was active in the Publishing Manager).
+With imagick active, and Admin->Configuration->Options->Photo Sizes->Resize after upload checked, the upload process crashed - fixing the crash revealed an error "piwigo External ImageMagick Corrupt imagearray ()".
+If the Resize after upload was unchecked the error didn't appear but the image was corrupt and not viewable in Piwigo even though a successful upload was reported back to the plugin.

+Enabling Resize to Fit in the LrC Publish Manger (I set resize to max of 4k x 4k) stopped this error appearing.

+I am investigating whether there is something else causing this but I suspect some imagick memory limits were being exceed by the huge image.

+If you see similar errors please check image sizes prior to raising an issue.

 ## CREDITS